snooty7/BrawlStars/README.md

 After this start file :exclamation: **'3extract_features.py'**.
 This way we are going to extract the features we need in base of the inceptionv3 model.

 Next start file :exclamation: **'4train.py'**.
 This script will create a file :exclamation: **'model0.1.h5'** which is the model that we are going to use in the game.
-You need model for each map in Brawl Stars.
+You need a model for each map in Brawl Stars.
 At the time of writing there are 14 maps for Gem Grab mode in Brawl Stars.
 You can check them from here:

 https://www.starlist.pro/maps/ :movie_camera: